Frankovg/theJokesAPI/README.md

 ## General Information
 - You can find many jokes in this app.
-- You can rank the jokes you most like.
+- You can rank the jokes you like the most.
 - You can upload as many jokes as you want.